-1.2 THE METALS RECYCLING (SHREDDING) INDUSTRY
+1.5 THE METALS RECYCLING (SHREDDING) INDUSTRY

-Today, we estimate that the 200 or so shredders in the United States shred well over 12 million vehicles annually (in addition to white goods and other source materials) (Daniels et al. 2004).
-As a result, U.S. shredders supply in excess of 16 million tons of recovered ferrous and non-ferrous scrap for use in the metals industry (12 million cars \times 1.5 tons per car \times 75% metal content of the car \times 95% of the metals are recovered, and what is recovered from cars is about 80% of the total metals recycled by shredders).
+The more than 200 shredders in the United States shred 10 to 15 million vehicles annually (in addition to white goods and other source materials) (Daniels et al. 2004).
+As a result, based on 2000-year vehicle weight, the U.S. shredders currently supply about 17 million tons of recovered ferrous and nonferrous scrap from end-of-life vehicles for use in the metals industry (12 million cars $\times$ 3,902 lb/vehicle $\times$ 75% metal content of the car $\times$ 95% of the metals are recovered).
 Over 8 million passenger cars are scrapped each year in Western Europe (Costes and Monteil 2000).